artela-network/artela-docs/docs/develop/core-concepts/aspect-runtime/index.md

 The Aspect runtime serves as a specialized WASM virtual machine, tailor-made for executing Aspect.
 Its initial version uses [WASMTime](https://github.com/bytecodealliance/wasmtime), a robust and swift WebAssembly implementation crafted in Rust.

 A bridge between the core WASM VM and blockchain system modules, the Aspect runtime integrates a set of host APIs.
 These are meticulously curated to empower Aspect with interactive capabilities, ensuring seamless communication with the blockchain system modules.
-For a deeper dive into our host API specifics, please refer to our [Runtime Low-level API](/) section.

 ## Workflow